Relatively Anosov groups: finiteness, measure of maximal entropy, and reparameterization: Introduction

-The main technical ingredient of Theorem \ref{thm.bmsfinite} and Theorem \ref{thm.mmemain} is the following coarse reparameterization theorem, which is also of independent interest.
-We denote by $d_{GM}$ the distance in the Groves-Manning cusp space of $\Ga$.
-Let $\cal G$ be the space of all parameterized bi-infinite geodesics in the Groves-Manning cusp space \cite{GM_relhyp} associated to the relatively hyperbolic group $\Ga$.
-Let $\varphi_s : \cal G \to \cal G$ be the time-$s$ geodesic flow for $s \in \R$, i.e., $(\varphi_s \sigma)(\cdot) = \sigma(\cdot + s)$:
+A key technical ingredient of Theorems \ref{thm.bmsfinite} and \ref{thm.mmemain} is the following coarse reparameterization theorem, which is also of independent interest.
+Let $(X_{GM}, d_{GM})$ denote the Groves-Manning cusp space of $\Ga$ and let $\cal G$ denote the space of all parameterized bi-infinite geodesics in the Groves-Manning cusp space \cite{GM_relhyp}.
+Define the geodesic flow $\varphi_s : \cal G \to \cal G$ by $(\varphi_s \sigma)(\cdot) = \sigma(\cdot + s)$.